KaOSx/kaosx.github.io/_docs/hw_accel.md

 comments: []
 ---

-**hardware video acceleration**

 The video card can decode/encode video and render KDE Plasma effects.
 It reduces CPU usage and save power.
-Hardware video acceleration does not work out of the box.
-This short tutorial focus on VA-API, which is the  most commonly used method for Intel and AMD/ATI GPUs.
+Hardware video acceleration does not work out of the box for intel cards.
+This short tutorial focus on VA-API, which is the  most commonly used method for Intel.

 The built-in kernel modesetting driver might provide direct rendering (DRI2 and DRI3) out of the box via the Glamor accelmethod.
 To check it, run: